 The Need for Comprehensive School Counseling Programs

 In the 21st century, the United States and the state of Missouri continue to undergo changes industrially, occupationally, socially, and economically.
 These changes are creating challenges for students in Missouri.
 A rapidly changing work place and labor force; violence in homes, schools, and communities; divorce; teenage suicide; substance abuse; and sexual experimentation are just a few examples of these challenges.
-These challenges are real, and they are having substantial impact on the personal/social, career, and academic development of students.
+These challenges are real, and they are having substantial impact on the social/emotional, career, and academic development of students.

-Comprehensive school school counseling programs in Missouri, implemented by certified, professional school counselors, in collaboration with parents/guardians, teachers, and administrators, are effective in assisting students to respond to these and similar challenges.
+Comprehensive school counseling programs in Missouri, implemented by certified, school counselors, in collaboration with parents/guardians, teachers, and administrators, are effective in assisting students to respond to these and similar challenges.
 School counseling programs are integral in the educational process as they assist all students in developing knowledge and skills to handle these challenges and to complete a college and career ready program so that they are better prepared for the multiple opportunities awaiting them after high school.

 Missouri's Comprehensive School Counseling Programs

 The comprehensive school counseling program is an integral part of a school district's total educational program.
-It is developmental by design and includes sequential activities organized and implemented by professional school counselors with the active support of parents/guardians, teachers, administrators, and the community.
+It is developmental by design and includes sequential activities organized and implemented by school counselors with the active support of parents/guardians, teachers, administrators, and the community.

-As a developmental program, it addresses the needs of all students by facilitating their academic, career, and personal/social, development as well as helping create positive and safe learning climates in schools.
+As a developmental program, it addresses the needs of all students by facilitating their academic, career, and social/emotional, development as well as helping create positive and safe learning climates in schools.
 At the same time, the program assists students as they face issues and resolve problems that may prevent their healthy development.

-The Work of Professional School Counselors in Missouri
+The Work of School Counselors in Missouri

-Professional school counselors spend 100 percent of their time working in the program assisting all students to complete a college and career ready curriculum that prepares them for their successful transition to post-secondary education or the world of work.
+School counselors spend 100 percent of their time working in the program assisting all students to complete a college and career ready curriculum that prepares them for their successful transition to post-secondary education or the world of work.
 This is accomplished through the full implementation of a comprehensive, K-12 school counseling program providing all students with developmental and preventative activities and services delivered through the four interrelated program components of counseling curriculum, individual student planning, responsive services, and system support.

-The Preparation of Professional School Counselors in Missouri
+The Preparation of School Counselors in Missouri

 • human growth and development